TypeScript SDK

 - The server computes message token counts by default; pass

-tokenCountwhen you have an accurate value. - Use
+tokenCountwhen you have an accurate value (e.g., from your model provider). - Use

-ctx.context({ budgetTokens: ... })to temporarily override the budget.
+ctx.context({ budgetTokens: ... })to temporarily override the input budget for a single call.

 See the REST API reference for exact payloads.